 There are a few things that you can do yourself or a professional may need to do from time to time.
 These can range from:

 - Vacuuming your vents so that the dust on the exterior does not get sucked in

 - Getting an annual tune-up – this can include topping off fluids, cleaning vents, and servicing parts that are not functioning properly

-- Pay attention to any changes in functions – not pumping out the same amount of heat, clunking noises, etc.
+- Paying attention to any changes in functions – not pumping out the same amount of heat, clunking noises, etc.

-- Keeping an eye on your bill – if you notice a spike in your statement and the were no significant exterior temperature changes, this may signify an issue with your system
+- Keeping an eye on your bill – if you notice a spike in your statement and there were no significant exterior temperature changes, this may signify an issue with your system

 - Noticing that your system is acting differently – turning off and on rapidly, etc.